-Paul has advised clients on a wide range of disputes and investigations, and represented clients in proceedings before the EU General Court, the EU Commission, the Court of Appeal, the High Court, and the Competition Appeal Tribunal.
+Paul has advised clients on a wide range of disputes and investigations, and represented clients in proceedings before the EU General Court, the European Commission, the Court of Appeal, the High Court, and the Competition Appeal Tribunal.

 UK Competition Damages Litigation

 “K” Line in defense of a follow-on damages claim by Daimler AG arising out of the European Commission’s Maritime Car Carriers decision.